Content Index Administration

 - Go to > Content Indexing. > General Configuration

-- Select the Queue contents tab.
+- Select the Content queue or Change queue tab.

 Here you can see the number of items in the queue, the last time the queue was processed, and how long it took to process.
 This information is useful for troubleshooting if your users report issues with search, dashboard activity feeds.